-Section 13,NCLB HQT
+Section 13, NCLB HQT

 As a parent of a student at Osmond Community School, you have the right to know the professional qualifications of the classroom teachers who instruct your child.
-Federal law allows you to ask for certain information about your child's classroom teachers, and requires us to give you this information in a timely manner if you ask for it.
+The No Child Left Behind Act of 2001 allows you to ask for certain information about your child's classroom teachers, and requires us to give you this information in a timely manner if you ask for it.
 Specifically, you have the right to ask if your child's classroom teachers are highly qualified.